WiLO Networks

 Grant in 2016

-Integrated Medical Sensors specializes in developing wireless glucose sensing solutions aimed at improving the quality of life for individuals with diabetes.
-The company has created an advanced prototype of a wireless electrochemical glucose sensor that is designed to be implanted just beneath the skin.
-This innovative device allows for accurate and painless monitoring of glucose levels, providing a simple and effective solution for diabetes management.
-Integrated Medical Sensors is focused on bringing this technology to market as quickly as possible, helping patients lead normal, productive, and fulfilling lives.
+Integrated Medical Sensors specializes in developing innovative wireless glucose sensing solutions aimed at improving the quality of life for individuals with diabetes.
+The company has created a sophisticated prototype of a wireless electrochemical glucose sensor that is implanted just beneath the skin, allowing for accurate and painless monitoring of glucose levels.
+This technology is designed to provide diabetes patients with a simple and effective means of managing their condition, thereby enabling them to lead normal, productive, and fulfilling lives.
+Integrated Medical Sensors is committed to advancing this technology and expediting its availability to patients.

 Kuma Signals